Macura076/Macura076/README.md

 ##  About Me

-I'm an aspiring **Cyber Security Specialist and Ethical Pentester**, driven by curiosity and precision.
+I'm a passionate **Cyber Security Specialist and Ethical Pentester**, driven by curiosity and precision.
 My focus areas include:

 🔒 **Pentesting & Vulnerability Assessment** – discovering and analyzing system weaknesses
 🐍 **Programming** – building tools and scripts with **Python** and **Bash**